python/mypy/docs/source/more_types.rst

 ********************

-Sometimes the arguments and types in a function depend on each other in ways that can't be captured with a :py:data:`~typing.Union`.
+Sometimes the arguments and types in a function depend on each other in ways that can't be captured with a :ref:`union types <union-types>`.
 For example, suppose we want to write a function that can accept x-y coordinates.
 If we pass in just a single x-y coordinate, we return a ``ClickEvent`` object.
 However, if we pass in two x-y coordinates, we return a ``DragEvent`` object.